Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Pressure Relief 4.1 Comfortable, though not “sink-in” plush
+Pressure Relief 4.1 Comfortable, but not plush.

-Overall Score 4.2 The most balanced “one bed for most people” pick
+Overall Score 4.2 The most balanced “one bed for most people” pick.

 Sealy Posturepedic Elite Hybrid High Point II